ActianCorp/integration-platform-docs/docs/integration-manager/admin/server-administration/file-folder-listener/file-folder-listener-service.md

 ```

 <font color="red">
-If we do not recommend this, should we just remove it?
+If we do not recommend unlimited file size, should we just remove the example below?
 </font>

 For unlimited file size (not recommended, as results are subject to hardware or OS limitations, which could lead to unrecoverable data loss):